ciju/gotunnel/README.md

-# Gotunnel #
+# Gotunnel - server your local server/directory over the internet #

-### localtunnel with WebSocket support ###

-Gotunnel makes your localhost server accessible on the net.
+Gotunnel makes your localhost server or directory accessible on the net.
+It supports HTTP/S and **WebSocket**.

 Assuming your server is running on port 3000, on your laptop.
-Run `./client -p "3000"` (from the checkedout repository, see [installation](#installation)) and that would make it accessible on a subdomain at localtunnel.net.
+Run `./gotunnel -p "3000"` (from the checkedout repository, see [installation](#installation)) and that would make it accessible on a subdomain at localtunnel.net.

-    $ ./client -p 3000
+    $ ./gotunnel -p 3000
     Setting Gotunnel server localtunnel.net:34000 with local server on 3000

     Connect to vxyz.localtunnel.net

+If you would like to serve a directory on the internet (think `python -m SimpleHTTPServer 8000` over the internet), then run:

+    $ ./gotunnel -fs -p <some port> -d <path to dir>

 The server is running on ec2 small instance, so although free, might not be able to handle much load.
 You can deploy the server on your own machine (ec2 instance etc), and connect the client to it.
-More below.<link>

-### How is it different from the original [localtunnel](http://progrium.com/localtunnel/)?

-It supports HTTP/S and **WebSocket**.
-And, more of a technical difference, works by forwarding connections at TCP level.
+[More below](#running-your-own-server).

 ## Installation ##
 If you are on Mac OS X, just checkout the repository.
 The client